celo-org/docs/blog/2022-12-20-how-to-create-interactive-nfts-on-celo.md

 slug: /tutorials/how-to-create-interactive-nfts-on-celo
 ---

-# How to create interactive NFTs on Celo

 ## Introduction​

 NFTs have taken the market by storm, and the industry is now whopping billions of dollars.